 According to the Journal of Agricultural and Food Chemistry, the carotenoids in carrots are better preserved when cooked, most notably when boiled or steamed (not fried).

-Raw carrots are also a fun way to eat vegetables due to their crunchy texture.
+Raw carrots are a fun way to eat vegetables due to their crunchy texture.
 They’re more abrasive than cooked carrots, which can wear down the beak and prevent overgrowth.

 We’ve all been taught to peel carrots, but their skins aren’t as dense as potatoes.
 While an unpeeled carrot won’t be as visually enticing as a peeled carrot, it makes little practical difference.